top of page

 The research undertaken by Glenn Foard and Richard Morris (Archaeology of English Battlefields, 2012) demonstrated that for every major battle which took place in England between 1642 and 1651 there were eight sieges .
 But as research carried out by the British Civil Wars Project demonstrates, this represents but a fraction of the actual fighting as for every battle there were numerous actions and other minor actions .
 The same applies to sieges, and for every siege there would have been other types of hostile activity including the forced surrender of a garrison, a surrender resulting from an action elsewhere, or the fall of a town following a battle outside its walls.
 Unfortunately, whether a place was besieged or not largely seems to be the determining factor whether a fortress was included in the histories of the period.
 Recognising the need to identify every place that was fortified during the Civil Wars (regardless of its actual role in the fighting), covering Britain and Ireland, and inspired by the British Civil War Project (www.Wiki.bcw-project.org) led to the creation, in 2017, of a project to develop a list of every fortified place: the Civil War Fortresses Register (CWFR) was born.

-It started with a list of 827 fortresses, and has since grown to 956, then 1,078, and now (1st May 2023) 1,104 fortresses.
+It started with a list of 827 fortresses, and has since grown to 956, then 1,078, then, 1,104, and as at 17th September 2024, 1,109 fortresses.

 The initial findings have been published as part of The Town Well Fortified.
+An article introducing the CWFR appears in the Summer 2024 issue of Battlefield (with thanks to the Battlefield Trust).

 Initially, the register is based on secondary sources (the guiding principle being that any entry would need to be listed separately in at least two sources), although as the project develops, entries are being crossed referenced with primary sources.